 Position yourself for career growth in the intelligence community with a master's degree in management with a specialization in intelligence management.

-The Master of Science in management with a specialization in intelligence management at University of Maryland University College prepares you to take on management roles in the intelligence collection, analysis, counterintelligence, counterterrorism, cyber espionage, resource management, implementation of new machine learning techniques, and intelligence policy and oversight for national security, law enforcement, and business purposes.
-Designed for early- to midcareer intelligence professionals, this specialization will help you improve your professional qualifications and teach you to apply solid management theories and principles, engage in intelligence-related research, and assess intelligence-related data for decision making.
-It will also prepare you to gain an essential understanding of the organization, priorities, processes, roles, and responsibilities of the intelligence community.
+The intelligence management specialization prepares you to take on management roles in intelligence collection, analysis, counterintelligence, counterterrorism, cyber intelligence and espionage, resource management, implementation of new machine learning techniques, and intelligence policy and oversight for national security and law enforcement.
+Designed for early- to midcareer intelligence professionals, the specialization will improve your professional qualifications and teach you to apply solid management theories and principles, engage in intelligence-related research, and assess intelligence-related data for decision making.
+It will also prepare you to gain an essential understanding of interagency collaboration and the organization, priorities, processes, and assigned roles and responsibilities of the intelligence community.

 These program requirements are for students who enroll in the 2019–2020 academic year.
 For prior year academic requirements, visit the catalog archive in the Current Students section.

 About the Management Master's Degree with Intelligence Management Specialization

 In the intelligence management specialization courses, you'll incorporate scenarios and data from actual events into class discussions, assignments, and exercises to practice making executive-level decisions that will better prepare you for the real world of intelligence management.
 You'll gain an analytical understanding of legal and ethical principles that guide the intelligence community, and learn how to manage intelligence processes, integrate emerging technological advances, and govern human resources.
 The curriculum is designed to increase your core knowledge and provide an insightful understanding of national security and intelligence policy issues.

 What You'll Learn